Juniors HELPING Seniors

 Miles joined JHS his sophomore year and brings his website and technology expertise to the club.
 In his spare time he enjoys golf and playing guitar.

-Communications Lead--Jack Doster
+Communications Lead--Ryan Doster